 To most people today, Choi Wook-kyung is not a familiar name.
 Like Park Re-hyun (1920-1976), for whom the MMCA held a large-scale posthumous retrospective on the the centennial of her birth, it seemed that Choi’s name would be forgotten soon after her sudden death – a consequence of art history being written mostly from the male perspective.
 Revisiting the trajectory of Choi’s life as she vigorously built her identity in art and literature from the 1960s to the 1980s, traveling back and forth bet ween Korea and America, is tantamount to filling a void in Korean women’s art history and, eventually, rewriting Korean art history itself.

 “Tightrope Walking” 1977.
 Acrylic on canvas.
 225 × 195 cm.
-Leeum Museum of Art.Choi Wook-kyung’s paintings from the mid- and late 1970s are characterized by the vibrancy created from the mixture of organic shapes resembling flowers, mountains, birds and animals.
+Leeum Museum of Art.Choi Wook-kyung’s paintings from the mid- and late 1970s are characterized by the vibrancy d from the mixture of organic shapes resembling flowers, mountains, birds and animals.

 “Martha Graham” 1976.
 Pencil on paper.
 102 × 255 cm.
 Private collection.A large pencil drawing inspired by the performance of American contemporary dancer Martha Graham.
 The white shape with wings stretched out as if dancing, or flying, has a lofty, epic feeling.